Older People Matter

 Access to help and available funding and services is astonishingly difficult, making older people's lives harder - and eventually causing a drain on the public purse.

-These measures would make an instant difference to the lives of many older people.
+Doing something about these things would make an instant difference to the lives of many older people.
 But it is not just the oldest who are affected by ageism.
 We have become a society in which some people are valued less than others.
-Senior citizens are second class citizens.
+Senior citizens are second class citizens - and that is bad for everyone.

 In years to come we will look back with shame on our care home culture.